zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 - `examples + input -> output`.
 The original task of the ARC dataset.
 - `inputs -> input`.
 Generating new inputs requires to understand the distribution of the grids.
 It could also be done with the outputs, that should also follow some distribution.
 - `examples -> code`.
-This is the approach used by Ryan Greenblat with GPT-4o
+This is the approach used by Ryan Greenblat with GPT-4o, generate code to solve the task given some ARC examples.
 - `code + input -> output`.
 This is equivalent to the first task, but instead of giving examples as input, it gives the code definition of the problem.
 - `code -> inputs`.
 Each input to a task follows some distribution, given a description of the distribution the model should be able to generate samples of that distribution.